Last Updated: November 17, 2022 9:29:25 AM PST

 Every Kaltura user at UCSD has unlimited media storage with our partner Kaltura.
-For a variety of reasons, however, content will not be kept in the cloud permanently unless it's viewed every so often.
-Read below to learn the specific data retention policy.
+However, content will not be kept in the cloud indefinitely unless it's viewed every so often.

 UCSD-Kaltura Data Retention Policy

-Your video content will remain in Kaltura's cloud indefinitely, though the content must be viewed briefly at least once every couple of years.
-This applies to every individual piece of media you own.
-Below are the two triggers of which to be aware.
+Your multimedia content will remain in Kaltura's cloud indefinitely.
+However, your content must be viewed briefly at least once every couple of years.
+Below are the two triggers of which to be aware:

 - If your Kaltura media has not been viewed for 4 years, the entry will be deleted entirely.
 The system will send you an email warning you that this will occur one week prior to the 4-year mark.